Gene-Weaver/LeafMachine2/README.md

 ## Prerequisites
 - Validated with Python >= 3.8, <= 3.11
 - PyTorch 1.11 (Can work with PyTorch 2.X if you are willing to mess around with dependencies/CUDA)
+- For PyTorch 2.3.1 make sure that your CUDA version is compatible
 - Git
-- CUDA version 11.3 (if utilizing a GPU)
+- CUDA version 11.3+ (if utilizing a GPU)
     * see [Troubleshooting CUDA](#Troubleshooting-CUDA)